colefranks/MarshBoundaries/README.md

 <img src="plum_raw.jpg"/>

+While a large annotated image can be viewed as many data points, the main challenge is still the scarcity of labeled data.

 ## Deep network using patches as data points and only predicting boundary.

 So far we are just using small patches as data points and inferring as follows: